TradeControl/tradecontrol.github.io/src/pages/deployment/web-initialisation.md

 ### Document Templates

 A document template is an HTML file containing **[Tags]**.
 These tags are replaced with live data when constructing a document.
 Images referenced in the HTML must be embedded in the email, and they also use tags.
-It's also common practice to attach PDF documents to invoices—such as policy statements—though this is optional.
+It's also common practice to attach PDF documents to invoicesâ€”such as policy statementsâ€”though this is optional.

 Refer to the full <a href="https://github.com/tradecontrol/tradecontrol.web/blob/master/docs/template_tags.md" target="_blank" rel="noopener noreferrer">Template Tag Listing</a> for supported tags.